 CAGLIARI ELMAS AIRPORT: Once you are out of the baggage claim area, turn left and go straight.
 Pass every shop and keep following the signs “Car Rental Services”: some offices are (on your left) in the corridor leading to the train station, the others are right outside the airport, on the right side.

 ALGHERO FERTILIA AIRPORT: The offices are located inside the arrivals terminal, right outside the baggage claim area.

 OLBIA COSTA SMERALDA AIRPORT: Like in Cagliari’s Airport, the rent-a-car offices are outside the airport, about 50 meters from the arrivals terminal.
 You can easily reach them on foot.

-You should always book your car before coming to Sardinia.
+You should always book your car hire in Sardinia well ahead of your trip.
 Don’t expect to just walk out of the airport and find what you need!
 Start researching in advance: the sooner you start looking, the better deal you’ll find!
 Also remember that you can drop off your car at a different location from where you picked it.

-Ready to rent a car for your Sardinia trip?
+Ready to rent a car in Sardinia?
 Check out the prices of car rental here.

 Choose the right car for your trip

 You’ll need a different type of car rental in Sardinia depending on your itinerary.
 If you’re planning to visit the cities, any small car will do: you really need something that you can park easily in the tight and hard to find parking spots; and that you are not afraid to drive through our incredibly narrow lanes.